lockedatapublished/itsalocke/content/training/recommendedtraining.md

 {{<btn href="//itsalocke.com/#contact" msg="Get in touch">}} to book this bundle, or learn more.

 ### Communicator
-Get one to four days of using R to produce compelling graphics, inform people, and facilitate other people's exploration of results through dashboards.
+Get one to four days of using R or Python to produce compelling graphics, inform people, and facilitate other people's exploration of results through dashboards.

 The more days of training, the more of these topics will be covered:

 - Building static visualisations
 - Producing analytical documents
 - Building interactive visualisations
-- Building basic dashboards in R
+- Building basic dashboards
 - Constructing analytical web content
 - Building network graphs and other unusual graphics
 - Working with spatial data
-- Building interactive dashboards in R
+- Building interactive dashboards

 Note: A Foundation data wrangling day may be required depending on existing skills.

 {{<btn href="//itsalocke.com/#contact" msg="Get in touch">}} to book this bundle, or learn more.

 ### Programmer
-Get one to four days of putting R and analytical models into production and working in a robust way.
+Get one to four days of putting R or Python and analytical models into production and working in a robust way.

 The more days of training, the more of these topics will be covered:

 - Creating reusable code
 - Working with source control
 - Working with APIs
-- Testing R products
+- Testing data science products
-- Managing and deploying R products
+- Managing and deploying data science products
 - Embedding models in SQL Server
-- Making R webservices
+- Making predictive webservices
-- Using other programming languages with R
+- Using other programming languages with R or Python

 Note: A Foundation data wrangling day may be required depending on existing skills.